 Navigo recently sent out an email campaign on the benefits of workforce modelling.
 Grant has been busy keeping up with the overwhelming response from HR pro’s who are looking to become Modelling Masters.

-This is a great opportunity to highlight the differences between workforce planning and HR analytics.
+This is a great opportunity to highlight the differences between workforce modelling and HR analytics.
 Both are great tools necessary for organisational success, but they serve different functions.

 Here’s an explanation of the differences between workforce modelling and HR analytics:

 HR analytics give you a breakdown of your current organisational situation.The data from HR analytics will tell you how many people are working for you right now, who your biggest performers are, and what departments are performing the most effectively.